BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-granite-state-ocean.md

 <hr/>

 <p>
-The trick was I rented it in the winter, so it was reasonably priced.
+The trick was renting it in the winter, when the price was much lower.
 Most people don't go to the beach in cold New England winters.
 </p>

 <p>
 I went for walks — usually at night — from the condo building, through the parking lot, out to Ocean Boulevard, and then along the seawall above the beach.
-This photo I took shows the seawall:
+This shows the seawall:
 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/Hampton-sidewalk-and-seawall.jpg" />
 </div>